shah0150/MAD9145-W21/docs/assignments/test-documents.md

 ## Description

 Taking your interactive visual mockups, you are to conduct usability testing to see how easy the app is to use by your target users.
-You are to reserach the satisfaction of the users and the opportunities to further improve the UI/UX design.
+You are to reserach the satisfaction of the users with your app and the opportunities to further improve the UI/UX design.

-You are to prepare the following documents for usability testing this week:
+Prepare the following documents for usability testing this week:

 * Test plan
 * Test script
     * User scenarios (revise them if needed.)
 * NDA
 * Test-ready Interactive visual mockups

 ## References